lightningC00kie/nfa-to-dfa/README.md

 - **Regular Expression to NFA Conversion**: The program accepts a regular expression and converts it into an NFA representation.

 - **Transition-Based Representation**: Both resulting DFA and NFA models are presented in terms of transitions.
-This representation empowers users to comprehend automata behavior and facilitates in-depth analysis.

 - **Textual Input/Output**: Input and output are exclusively text-based.